 Just season your tri-tip with a few pantry staples, then let it roast to perfection.
 Finish with a quick sear, then let the meat rest under some foil to lock in the juices.

 The result is a juicy and flavorful roast that is sure to please.
-You can top it with compound butter to take flavors to the next level.
+You can top it with compound butter to take the flavors to the next level.

 Tips & Tricks